 - Characterize the three stages of Dr. Douglas Snyder’s model for treating infidelity

 - Explore two interventions behavioral health providers can use with military couples to contain emotional turmoil following discovery or disclosure of an affair

 Military and Veteran Couples: Elements of the Assessment Process

 This training provides military and civilian mental health providers with information about key elements of the assessment process when treating military and Veteran couples.
 The components of an initial assessment will be reviewed with a specific focus on how aspects of military culture impact their relationships.
 In addition, a variety of assessment tools will be presented including self-report measures and genograms.

-- Describe the assessment of safety concerns with military and Veteran couples.
+- Explore the assessment of safety concerns

 Military and Veteran Couples: Evidence-Based Approaches to Treatment